Erectile Dysfunction

 Medication

 So if the cause of your ED is performance anxiety, stress or relationship issues, it may not help.
-However, sometimes several factors can be involved, and medication might be part of your treatment programme.
-The main drugs available are:
+However, sometimes several factors can be involved, and medication might be part of your treatment plan.

 If you are experiencing ED symptoms and don't know the root cause, the best thing is to speak to a healthcare practitioner.
 Especially if you have tried lifestyle and relaxation techniques and nothing is working.
 There may be a physiological problem that needs to be identified and addressed.